openbmc/phosphor-dbus-interfaces/README.md

 This project can be built with `meson`.
 The typical `meson` workflow is:
 `meson builddir && ninja -C builddir`.

-Due to the limited code generation methods available in meson today, changes to YAML files are not tracked by `meson` and do not automatically cause a new recompile.
-Subsequent runs when making YAML changes will require running `ninja reconfigure` in order to regenerate the code files from the YAML.
+The meson files used to handle the YAML files are automatically generated and found under the `gen` subdirectory.
+When adding or removing YAML files, this must be regenerated.
+This can be done with the helper script found in the `gen` subdirectory: `cd gen && ./regenerate-meson`.

 ## Configuration